How to Bet on Baseball: 10 Easy, Profitable Tips for 2023

-For example, home teams have gone 248-159 (60.9%), +53.16 units, 13.1% ROI since 2005 when Lance Barksdale is calling balls and strikes.
+For example, home teams have gone 289-193 (60%), +53.3 units, 11.1% ROI since 2005 when Lance Barksdale is calling balls and strikes.

-When 'Cowboy' Joe West is behind the plate, dogs have gone 214-225 (48.7%) but have produced +53.29 units won, good for a 12.1% ROI.
+When 'Cowboy' Joe West is behind the plate, dogs have gone 248-276 (47.3%) but have produced +47.3 units won, good for a 9.4% ROI.

-When Ron Kulpa is the home plate ump, unders have gone 223-168 (57%), +38.91 units won, 9.4% ROI.
+When Ron Kulpa is the home-plate ump, unders have gone 254-190-25 (57.2%), +46.75 units won, 10% ROI.

 8. Shop for the Best Line

 9. Embrace Volume Betting

-One of the biggest keys to being a successful long-term bettor is remaining disciplined and limiting your plays to the most valuable games of the day.
-However, baseball is one of the few sports where volume betting leads to increased profits.
+One of the biggest keys to being a successful long-term MLB bettor is remaining disciplined and limiting your plays to the most valuable games of the day.
+However, baseball is one of the few sports where volume sports betting leads to increased profits.

-If you have a betting system that has an ROI of 2%, it's reasonable to expect that you will make around 486 bets on MLB and 51 bets on the NFL (we chose these numbers by taking 20% of each sport's total regular-season games played: 256 in NFL, 2,430 in MLB).
+If you have a baseball betting system that has an ROI of 2%, it's reasonable to expect that you will make around 486 bets on MLB and 51 bets on the NFL (we chose these numbers by taking 20% of each sport's total regular-season games played: 256 in NFL, 2,430 in MLB).